mark-zacharias/Agent-Safety/README.md

  - be careful around midnight
  - in order to run successfully your code will need to identify `now` at some point
  - tests may help
+ - the next due is always greater than last checkin
+ - assume the method runs successfully every minute to check for data.